Skip to main content

 }, TICK_INTERVAL_MS);

-• Idempotency. advanceIndex only runs on a 2xx, so a failed dispatch (network error, framework 5xx) re-fires next tick.
-The framework's 60-second idempotency window dedupes (scheduleId, nominalFireTime) within that window if the retry lands too fast.
+This is an at-least-once shape: advanceIndex runs only on 2xx, so a failed dispatch re-fires next tick.
+The framework's 60-second idempotency window dedupes (scheduleId, nominalFireTime) within that window.
+Tradeoff vs. the helper: more code to maintain, and multi-process safety is your problem to solve (leader election, row-level locks, etc.).

 External scheduler API